 ...even though it doesn't sound right... and the note in the third measure must be A, etc.

 Yes, IT HAPPENS.
 Even with students who know better.
-And they play it that way all week, firmly cementing in that habit.
+And they play it that way all week, firmly cementing in that new bad habit.
+Or they just won't play it!

 If they don't fall into that trap, they may slip into the other pitfall of assuming the piece is in "C position," not bother to read the notes, and just play "5, 4, 3, 2, 1" etc. starting on "g, f, e, d, c" all week long.